erik-adelbert/aoc/2022/README.md

 ~~The design encloses dijkstra in a loop to set the starting points.
 This allows the same code to solve `part1` given a singleton and `part2` a list of starting points.~~

 There's much to say: we can solve this problem backward.
-By working out the solution from then end, there's a unique run that brings all the answers efficiently.
+By working out the solution from the end, there's a unique run that brings all the answers efficiently.

 <div style="text-align:center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/2/23/Dijkstras_progress_animation.gif" />